liamross/machine-learning-notes/README.md

 > This is a work in progress

-Notes taken from the [Stanford machine learning course](https://www.coursera.org/learn/machine-learning).
+Notes written while taking the [Stanford machine learning course](https://www.coursera.org/learn/machine-learning).

 I decided to use Jupyter notebook and do all computation in Python rather than Octave.

+Links are broken in GitHub so it's better to view in [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/liamross/machine-learning-notes/tree/master/).

 ## Modules